Slashdot Asks: Which IT Hiring Trends Are Hot, and Which Ones Are Going Cold? - Slashdot

 Claiming to be understaffed, but still wasting at least half of everyone's time.

+IT is a custodial position.
+In today's world of highly commoditized software, an IT position is not a developer position.
+You take it out of the box, you plug the parts together.
+You make sure it runs.
+You keep making sure it runs for several years.

+That's different from software development, even if you have to do a little typing to keep all the pieces working together.

-Infrastructure is a dead end street (Score:2, Insightful)
+Infrastructure is a dead end street (Score:4, Insightful)

 If the good people were paid what they are actually worth you would have no problem attracting them.(Free market etc...)